kausthub-kannan/funGangs.ai/README.md

 ![alt text](https://i.ibb.co/98LQsXM/Screenshot-20231013-154312.png)

 ## NOTE!!
-The server is down due to an increase in model weight size But the image can be found at [DockerHub](https://hub.docker.com/repository/docker/kausthubkannan/fungangs-ai)
+The server is down due to an increase in model weight size but the image can be found at [DockerHub](https://hub.docker.com/repository/docker/kausthubkannan/fungangs-ai)

 ## Background of the Model
 1. The model is trained on `StyleGAN` and PyTorch is used for the development.